-Numerous studies prove various types of past Coronavirus's were effectively inactivated by hydrogen peroxide (H2O2), food-grade ethyl alcohol (ethanol) and ultraviolet light.
-They're safe *options to choose if you are looking for natural ways to sanitize and keep your family healthy and xenoestrogen-free!
+Numerous studies prove various types of past coronavirus's were effectively inactivated by hydrogen peroxide (H2O2), food-grade ethyl alcohol (ethanol) and ultraviolet light.
+They are safe *options to choose if you are looking for natural ways to sanitize and keep your family healthy and xenoestrogen-free!

-Other studies have shown various types of Coronavirus can be effectively inactivated by 0.1% sodium hypochlorite.
+Other studies have shown various types of coronavirus can be effectively inactivated by 0.1% sodium hypochlorite.
 Most people know **sodium hypochlorite by its common name, bleach.
-Sodium hypochlorite in it's purest form is a solid white powder, which to create household bleach is dissolved in water.
+Sodium hypochlorite in its purest form is a solid white powder, which to create household bleach is dissolved in water.
 Generally the only other additives to make bleach are calcium hypochlorite (the calcium version of sodium hypochlorite) and sodium hydroxide (a very alkaline substance that is created by electrolysis [passing an electric current through] of liquid solutions of sodium chloride (table salt).
-Diluted correctly, bleach is not a danger to the body and does not have hormone disrupting effects.
+Diluted correctly, bleach does not have hormone disrupting effects.
 However, if there is a fragrant scent to bleach, it is because perfume was added.
 The chemicals used to create fragrances do have hormone disrupting effects and should be avoided.
 When buying bleach, choose fragrance-free formulations, your body will thank you that you did.

 *It is important to note that each of these disinfectant measures should be used separate and apart from each other as mixing of chemicals can cause dangerous reactions.

 **Organochlorines are hormone disruptors and are different than sodium hypochlorite, calcium hypochlorite and sodium hydroxide.